 Keeper enables organizations to have visibility of their password hygiene and risk factors that can result in a data breach and reduce employee productivity as a result of password-related issues.
-This may include excess time searching for passwords, forgotten passwords, insecure sharing of passwords and contacting the helpdesk for assistance in resetting a password.
-Aside from the security breach costs, the productivity losses are substantial because employees transact with login credentials throughout their entire day, across multiple sites, systems and applications.

-Keeper also allows the employee to take control of their passwords and use a unique, random and high-strength password for every site, system and application.
+This may include excess time searching for passwords, forgotten passwords, insecure sharing of passwords, contacting the helpdesk for assistance in resetting a password, etc. Aside from the security breach costs, the productivity losses are substantial because employees transact with login credentials throughout their entire day, across multiple sites, systems and applications.
+Keeper also allows the employee (the user) to take control of their passwords and use a unique, random and high-strength password for every site, system and application.
 Every employee is provided a secure, cloud-based digital vault that stores passwords and any other critical information such as encryption keys and digital certificates.
+Keeper will generate strong, random passwords and automatically fill them for users.
 This saves them time, frustration and eliminates the need for them to reuse and remember passwords.
 The Keeper vault is available to employees from any device and location.
 All of this makes the entire organization more secure, increases productivity and drastically cuts helpdesk calls.